-For your supplement research needs, I highly recommend Examine.com.
-They also publish a Research Digest that I’m subscribed too.
+For your supplement research needs, I highly recommend the Supplement Goals Reference Guide from Examine.com.
+Examine also publishes a Research Digest I’m subscribed to.
 Although there’s not much new or interesting under the sun, it’s good to know when it appears.

 Unless you’ve been living under a rock, you don’t need a long-winded rationale for this.
 Maintaining a good omega-3:omega-6-ratio is important.
 Take 2 g EPA and 1.5 g DHA per day.

 Read: “Omega-3 Fatty Acids for Muscle Growth: Promising Potential.”